 What Is The Future Of Windows 10?

 According to experts, Microsoft has been slowly dropping the ‘10’ from Windows and may be aiming to make it just ‘Windows’.
 This way, there’ll be just Microsoft Windows, which may also be appropriate according to their marketing hype.
 Experts suggest that Windows is like any other service that will simply be updated twice a year to facilitate all the new hardware with compatible services.

 Jerry Nixon, the developer evangelist at Microsoft, said at the Ignite tech conference that, “Right now we're releasing Windows 10, and because Windows 10 is the last version of Windows, we're all still working on Windows 10.”

 Read Also: Update & Download Dell Laptop Drivers

-Taking everything into account, it is clear that Microsoft may never entertain the concept of Windows 11.
+Taking everything into account, it is clear that Microsoft has welcomed the concept of Windows 11.
 However, this is not an end to everything new in terms of technology.
 Microsoft is determined to float new updates in the name of ‘Windows’ and not its series number.
 It is important to know that every detail provided here is based on the research and data available.
 Microsoft hasn’t made any official announcement for launching or denying the release of Windows 11.
 If you’ve got some information about Windows 11, do let us know in the comments below.